rrainey/agc-mechanical-cad/Notes.md

 I'm collecting notes and questions regarding each drawing set that I used to create this model.

+### GENERAL NOTES

+Dowel pins are generally not included in these models.

+Holes for screw thread inserts are modeled as the actual screw hole.

 ### 1001489-59 SCREW

 Eight of these screws secure the Front Cover on the DSKY ASSEMBLY (in 2003994J).
 The latest specification drawing for these screws we currently have is 1001489 "C" - the highest screw suffix on that drawing